-Graduate Component: In the summer between their senior and graduate year, students will complete Psychology of Teaching (EDS 540), Curriculum and Methods (EDS 511 - 516), a Micro teaching Lab (EDS 540L), and EDS 541 Literacy for Secondary Teachers.
-In the fall, term students will complete the Special Needs Seminar (550A) and begin a year-long teaching internship (551-553).
-In the winter and spring terms, students will complete the teaching internship, and the Seminars in Instruction and Evaluation (EDS 550B and 550C), and a second course in literacy (EDS 544).
-Those who complete the two-term Master's Research and Thesis also complete one additional course in their core area.
+In the summer between their senior and graduate year, students will complete Psychology of Teaching (EDS 540), Curriculum and Methods (EDS 511, 512, 513, 514, 515, or 516), a Micro teaching Lab (EDS 540L), and EDS 541 Literacy for Secondary Teachers.
+In the fall, term students will complete the Special Needs Seminar (EDS 550A) and begin a year-long teaching internship (EDS 551-553).
+In the winter and spring terms, students will complete the teaching internship, and the Seminars in Instruction and Evaluation (EDS 550B & 550C), and a second course in literacy (EDS 544).

 Those who undertake a one-term M.A.T.
-Project (EDS 580) must complete two additional courses in their core area.
+Project (EDS 580) and must complete additional courses (two to four) in their area of certification.
 (See the Graduate Studies catalogue of Union Graduate College for further description of the Master of Arts in Teaching M.A.T.).
 Students must also take a minimum of three graduate courses in their area of certification.
+Other program requirements include a teaching portfolio and New York State mandated workshops, e.g, SAVE school violence prevention, DASA, bullying.